T. Maheswaran

 Thiyagarajah Maheswaran (தியாகராஜா மகேஸ்வரன்) (10 January 1966 – 1 January 2008) was a Tamil Sri Lankan Member of Parliament (MP) from Colombo.
-He belonged to the main opposition United National Party and was critic of Rajapakse government's war against Tamil rebels.
-He was the former Hindu Affairs minister and a former Member of Parliament for Colombo District, escaped an assassination attempt on the final day of the 2004 election campaign in Colombo.
-He was assassinated by a gunshot on 1 January 2008 while worshipping at a Hindu temple with his family.
-Number of other devotees were also injured.
-The injured gunman has been apprehended and is in police custody in a hospital.
+He belonged to the main opposition United National Party and was a critic of Mahinda Rajapakse government's war against Tamil rebels.
+A former Hindu Affairs minister and a former Member of Parliament for Colombo District, he escaped an assassination attempt on the final day of the 2004 election campaign in Colombo.
+He was assassinated by a gunman on 1 January 2008 while worshipping at a Hindu temple with his family.

 Early life and education

 T. Maheswaran was born on 10 January 1966 in Karainagar, Jaffna.
 He was from Thangodai area in Karainagar.
 His ancestral home was near the place called Sinna Aaladi.
 Maheswaran studied at Yarlton College Karainagar and later at St.John's College, Jaffna.

 Political career

 He was a successful businessman before becoming a politician with the United National Party.
 He was one of the first minority Tamil politician to join a majority Sinhalese dominated political party from the south after the commencement of the Sri Lankan civil war.
 During the UNP rule he was known for not following party regulations regarding voting for emergency regulations.
 He always voted to rescind it.
 He was also known for his efforts to high light the Human rights situation affecting the minority Sri Lankan Tamils both in the parliament and to the local media.
 Generally he had voiced support for the war effort against the LTTE but had highlighted the civilian repercussions.